anmolwadhwaxx/logsense-ai/.gitlab/issue_templates/Enhancement Request.md

 ##  Motivation

 > What problem does this enhancement solve?
-> Why is it important for Implementation Engineers or other users of the Q2 Easy Log extension?
+> Why is it important for Implementation Engineers or other users of the Q2 LogEasy extension?

 ##  Proposed Solution